wearedevx/groq-for-claude-code/README.md

 **Recommendation:** Always copy the `CLAUDE.MD` from this proxy's repository into the root of any project where you intend to use Claude Code with this Gemini proxy.
 This ensures Gemini receives these vital instructions for every session.

+## Performance Tips

+- **Model Selection**: Use `gemini-1.5-flash-latest` for faster responses, `gemini-1.5-pro-latest` for more complex tasks
+- **Streaming**: Keep streaming enabled for better interactivity; the proxy handles errors automatically
+- **Timeouts**: Increase `REQUEST_TIMEOUT` for complex requests that need more processing time
+- **Retries**: Adjust `MAX_STREAMING_RETRIES` based on your network stability

 ## Contributing

 Contributions, issues, and feature requests are welcome!
 Please submit them on the GitHub repository.

+Areas where contributions are especially valuable:
+- Additional Gemini model support
+- Performance optimizations
+- Enhanced error recovery strategies
+- Documentation improvements

 ## Thanks

 This project was heavily inspired by and builds upon the foundational work of the [claude-code-proxy by @1rgs](https://github.com/1rgs/claude-code-proxy).
 Their original proxy was instrumental in demonstrating the viability of such a bridge.

+Special thanks to the community for testing and feedback on error handling improvements.